MMemon2003/HealthProject2024/README.md

 ## Security
 The security around this project, The HTML Websites will be secured by a login of the Patients or Doctor's ID and password and match the database infromation, if all goes well the HTML websites will be ready to opearte.
 ## Report
-The Proposal Report is completelly and ready for presentation but whereas the final report is still need to be done which i will worrking on and upload it by the end of next week.
+The Proposal Report is completelly and ready for presentation but whereas the actual reprort is in progress.
 ## Presentation
 The presentation for my project is under progress.